quarj0/HiveBiolab/README.md

 # HiveBiolab Backend

-This Django service implements the API surface that `hive-bio` will reach out to when it needs persistence or notifications.
-The project stores incoming submissions—newsletter signups, contact messages, and training registrations—in Firestore so the frontend team can deploy the static assets anywhere (Vite, Cloud Run, etc.) without bundling persistence.
+This Django service implements the API surface that `hive-bio` reaches out to when it needs persistence or notifications.
+Incoming submissions—newsletter signups, contact messages, and training registrations—are stored in Django models backed by the configured SQL database (SQLite by default), so you can review them using the admin at `/admin/` or query them directly from the database.

 ## Getting started